How Much Are Your Retirement Plan Fees Really Costing You?

 Begin by looking over your retirement plan’s Summary Plan Description.
 This guide details how your plan operates and may give you an overview of your fees and expenses for you and your participants.

-If you have an ERISA retirement plan, you can request that your plan provider fills out a 401K Plan Fee Disclosure Form.
+If you have an ERISA retirement plan, you can request that your plan provider fills out a Plan Fee Disclosure Form.
 This is a helpful tool provided by the Department of Labor that includes a list of all possible plan costs.

+Then, shop around a bit.
+Compare the fees and services they offer to find the most cost-effective options that fit your specific organization’s needs.
 It’s critical that you know the details about your retirement plan in order to evaluate your plan fees and benchmark them against other retirement plan provider fees.

 • What investment options does your plan provide?